7 people found dead in Oklahoma were shot in the head in apparent murder-suicide, authorities say

 Jesse McFadden served nearly 17 years in prison for first-degree rape.
 In 2017, while behind bars, he was accused of sending sexually explicit photos to a 16-year-old girl and acting in a manner that prosecutors described in court documents as “manipulative and controlling of the victim.”

 Jesse McFadden was charged with child pornography and soliciting sexual conduct/communication with a minor.
-A jury trial in the case was scheduled for Monday, the same day the bodies were found after the parents of Ivy and Brittany reported them missing.
+A jury trial had been scheduled for Monday, the day the bodies were found after the parents of Ivy and Brittany reported them missing.

-McFadden’s lawyer has not responded to requests for comment.
-Court documents show that McFadden planned to argue that he was in touch not with the 16-year-old, but her friend, who was 21.
+McFadden's lawyer hasn’t responded to requests for comment.
+Court documents show that McFadden planned to argue that he was in touch not with the 16-year-old but with her friend, who was 21.

+Brittany Brewer's father, Nathan Brewer, said Jesse McFadden never should have been released from prison after he was charged in 2017.
+Officials should be held liable for their deaths, he said.

+A spokeswoman for the Oklahoma Corrections Department said in a statement that state law requires inmates to serve 85% of their sentences — for McFadden, 17 years.

 The teens' parents have said they didn't know about McFadden's criminal history or that he was a registered sex offender.
 In interviews, they described the sleepover last weekend as routine and said nothing seemed out of the ordinary.